 Energy lost to radiative transfer does not contribute to dose, because of the larger range of the photons.
 Radiative stopping power is still important to accurately describe the range of the charged particle.
-Collision stopping powerparts:Energy loss is dependent on the material it penetrates, weby dividing the stopping power by the material density S/ρ The total collision mass stopping power becomes
+Collision stopping power is split into two parts: for soft Ssoft and hard collisions Shard.
+As we Energy loss is dependent on the material it penetrates, we therefore introduce mass stopping power by dividing the stopping power by the material density S/ρ.
+The total collision mass stopping power becomes

-Scρ = dTcρdx=dTc,Softρdx+dTSc,Hardρdx MeVcm2g .
+Scρ = dTcρdx=dTc,Softρdx+dTSc,Hardρdx